vmware-archive/springtrader-cf/README.md

-# SpringTrader Part 2
+# SpringTrader Part 3
-This is the readme for the branch representing the "solution" to Part 2 for the *Refactoring a Monolith into a Cloud-Native Application* blog.
+This is the readme for the branch representing the "solution" to Part 3 for the *Refactoring a Monolith into a Cloud-Native Application* blog.
 For the "real" application documentation, please check out the master branch and refer to its README.md

-To see what was done in part 2, consult the diff: [here](https://github.com/cf-platform-eng/springtrader-cf/compare/part1...part2).
+To see what was done in part 3, consult the diff: [here](https://github.com/cf-platform-eng/springtrader-cf/compare/part2...part3).

 ## The Changes
 ###README.md
-* Edits related to the creation of this very README file, including these very words.
+* Edits related to the acreation of this very README file, including these very words.

 ### build.gradle
-* Some minor updates needed to get the build running using updated gradle wrapper (see below).

-* Upgraded Spring Cloud to version 1.2.0 and added Feign and other JSON  libraries to support calls to the new quote-service.
+* Adding in the Hystrix and Eureka libraries, plus some feign functionality as well.

-### deleteDeployment.sh and deployApp.sh
+### config.sh, deleteDeployment.sh and deployApp.sh
-* Added creation/deletion and binding for new user provided service for external quote-service.
-Externalize config info into its own file.
+* Remove quote service URI and user provided service.
+Figuring these out is handled by Eureka now.
+* Read in env variables to use to set the db and live quote service names.
+These are set in the manifest and used to look up the services in Eureka.

-### gradle changes (gradle-wrapper.jar, gradle-wrapper.properties, gradlew, gradlew.bat)
+### changes to spring-nanotrader-asynch-services/...

-* Updates to the gradle build wrapper to bring it up to date.
-These were generated using the "gradle wrapper" command and can be safely ignored.
+* **xml and other config files**:  Tie schema to specific version, needed because we are using a mixture of older and newer spring classes.
+Also register a task scheduler to update our DB Quote service with the latest info from our Live quote service on a regular basis ( every minute).
+Plus some log config cleanups.

+* **additional tests and test configurations**: added test and related configuration files.

-### the classes added to spring-nanotrader-data/main/java/org/springframework/nanotrader/data/cloud
+### changes to spring-nanotrader-data/...

-* **QuoteRepository**:  replacement for the JPA version of QuoteRepository.
-This is using Feign and is calling out to the new quote-service microservice via the @RequestLine annotations.
-Feign does all of the heavy lifting so we don't need to code any HTTP interactions or JSON marshalling directly.

-* **QuoteRepositoryConnectionCreator**: makes use of Spring Cloud Connector functionality to set up the Feign repository based on the URL configured within the quote-service user provided service (defined in the deployApp.sh script).

-* **QuoteWebServiceInfoCreator** and **WebServiceInfo**: boilerplate needed to make use of Spring Cloud Connectors.
+* **CloudConfiguration**: annotations for Eureka, and code to register the discover client, hystrix, and the names of the live and db quote services as registered in Eureka (pulled from env).
+Spring-Cloud would have made this a lot easier.

-* **RealTimeQuoteDecoder**: Used to marshall JSON into our Quote and MarketSummary domain objects.
-This is where we handle some of the semantic differences between SpringTrader domain and our new quote-service domain.
-We can isolate 3rd party API  changes within this class.
+* **DBQuoteDecoder**: code to translate HATEOAS JSON coming from the DB Quote Service into our Quote and MarketSummary domain objects.

-### changes to spring-nanotrader-data/main/java/org/springframework/nanotrader/data/domain/...
-* **MarketSummary**: we now get more information from the API so we don't need to calculate certain values.

-* **Order**: detatch the Quote table from the Order table, and just store the quoteid (the symbol) instead.

-* **Quote**: Quote is no longer a table, it's just a DTO.
-Keep the same structure to minimize effects on the rest of SpringTrader though, but changing the "id" to be a string, and set it to the Quote's symbol.
-Also implemented hash() and equals() based on symbol so we can safely add Quotes to collections.

-* **HoldingAggregateRepositoryImpl**, **HoldingRepository**: get rid of embedded SQL (an anti-pattern).
-Holding domain objects should not need to understand persistance semantics for Quote domain objects.

-* **MarketSummaryRepository**, **MarketSummaryRepositoryImpl**: more embedded SQL, but these classes are no longer needed.
-The functionality has been taken over by the new quote-service, so we can delete.

-* **PortfolioSummaryRepositoryImpl**: replace embedded SQL with QuoteService calls.

-* **QuoteRepository**: delete the JPA repository for Quotes.
-Replaced with the Feign repository in the cloud package.

-* **QuoteService**: This is the interface the rest of SpringTrader will use to get to Quotes.
-The changes in the interface were to consolidate Quote functionality that was previously scattered in other classes.
-These were discovered as we went through the code to clean up QuoteRepository leakages.

-* **QuoteServiceImpl**: changed to speak to the new external service.
-Mostly the implementation just defers to QuoteRepository.
-We continue to need  the worrying findBySymbolIn(Set<String> symbols) method since this is called throughout the rest of SpringTrader (as is the findAll() method).
-Ideally we would refactor this since returning large colllections via remote calls and then throwing most of the results away is not a good idea.
-But other existing code in the app relies on this functionality: maybe we can fix this in future interations?

-* **TradingServiceImpl**: get rid of references to QuoteRepository, defer to QuoteService for market summary processing.
+* **DBQuoteRepository**: Feign repository that fronts calls to the DB Quote microservice.

+* **QuoteRepositoryConnectionCreator, QuoteWebServiceInfoCreator, WebServiceInfo**: get rid of these, no longer needed now that we are using Eureka!

+* **RealTimeQuoteDecoder, RealTimeQuoteRepository**: Renamed from "QuoteDecoder" and "QuoteRepository" since we now have a bunch of different types of these and need to differentiate them.
+Decoder to translate JSON coming from the Real Time (Yhoo) Quote Service into our Quote and MarketSummary domain objects.
+Some cleanups and updates.
+Repo is a feign repository that fronts calls to the Real Time Quote microservice.

+* **ScheduledUpdatable**: Spring task scheduler uses this (see above).

+* **HoldingAggregateRepositoryImpl, PortfolioSummaryRepositoryImpl, TradingServiceImpl**: now that we have multiple services registered that implement the QuoyeService interface we need to differentiate them via "Qualifiers."

+* **DBQuoteService**: the implementation code used by the monolith to interact with the DBQuote service.
+Note the use of DiscoveryClient to look up the proper service at startup, and the use of the @HystrixCommand annotation to register fallback methods if service calls fail.
+The mechanism used to look up the service would be a lot simpler if we could use Spring-Cloud.
+Maybe in the future?

+* **FallBackQuoteService**: This is the "service of last resort that can't fail" that provides random quote values.
+Probably not useful in a real application, but kind of fun here.

+* **QuoteServiceImpl**: renamed to "RealTimeQuoteService."
+See the comments for DBQuoteService, above.
+Implements "ScheduledUpdatable" som we can call this from a teask scheduler.
+This allows us to update the DB quote database with real time values at regular intervals.
+Then, if we lose th real time quote service the db quote service has recent values.

+* **xml and config changes**: register db and real time quotes services using qualified names so we can keep them straight. remove previous spring-connector configs.
+Fake out the tests by using the fallback service in place of the real time service for test purposes.

 ### spring-nanotrader-data/src/main/resources/...
-* addition of files as part of the Spring Cloud Connector configuration.

-* application.xml: get rid of Quote database table-loads on startup (no longer needed, no more Quote table).
-Register quoteServiceImpl as a bean, and tell Spring how to initialize it in the cloud (under the "default" profile) and when running test cases (under the "test" profile).

-* other misc. configruation changes and file cleanups.

-### spring-nanotrader-data/src/test/...
-* misc test updates, replace mocked Quote data with calls to the actual service.
+* **eureka.client.properties** Note hard-coded URL for Eureka server.
+Could not find a way around this, would not be needed if we were able to use Spring-Cloud.
+Not a proud moment.

-### spring-nanotrader-service-support/src/main/java/org/springframework/nanotrader/service/domain/...
+### Everything else...
-* for some reason SpringTrader has classes (mostly) duplicated from the spring-nanotrader-data/main/java/org/springframework/nanotrader/data/domain package, but with with some changes.
-These are used to communicate with the UI layer and [dozer](http://dozer.sourceforge.net/) converts them back and forth.
-We need to update these classes as per what was done in the other domain package.
-Would be nice to not need these at all, maybe remediate at a future date?

-* other changes were made to replace QuoteRepository with QuoteService references, and update tests.
+* Some test code changes, some more changes related to qualifying the name of the service to use (see above), log config cleanups, and other minor fixes, etc.

 ## To build